-• autonomously submits to the Jury any marketing communications that have been reported to it or that it believes to be non-compliant with the provisions of the Code safeguarding consumer interests or marketing communication in general;

-• provides non binding opinion on request of the President of the Jury;

-• may request amendments to any planned marketing communication that appears to breach the provisions of the Code;

-• can issue desist orders, pursuant to art.
-39;

-• can provide a copy advice, on the request of interested parties, under the provisions contained in the relevant Regulation, as to whether the final but not yet publicised marketing communication submitted to it actually complies with the provisions of the Code safeguarding consumer interests.
+- autonomously submits to the Jury any marketing communications that have been reported to it or that it believes to be non-compliant with the provisions of the Code safeguarding consumer interests or marketing communication in general; - provides non binding opinion on request of the President of the Jury; - may request amendments to any planned marketing communication that appears to breach the provisions of the Code; - can issue desist orders, pursuant to art.
+39; - can provide a copy advice, on the request of interested parties, under the provisions contained in the relevant Regulation, as to whether the final but not yet publicised marketing communication submitted to it actually complies with the provisions of the Code safeguarding consumer interests.
 The Board's opinion is expressed subject to the validity and completeness of the data and information supplied by the applicant.
 Under such conditions, the Board undertakes to refrain from intervening ex-officio against approved marketing communications.
-Parties to whom a copy advice has been issued shall not exploit the said opinion for commercial purposes.
+Parties to whom a copy advice has been issued shall not exploit the said opinion for commercial purposes; - may perform any other function assigned by the Board of Directos and communicated on the Institute's website.